maximeamsellem/Snapsoft.Dora/README.md

 You can either download it and install it.
 Or run it with docker.
 If you are using docker, you can run the `start-postgres.ps1` script at the root of the repository.

 If you are using this script.
-You have nothing else todo.
+You have nothing else to do.

 If not, you will probably have to write a `.env` file with your own connection string.
 In that case you can inspire from the `.env.example` file.